TAMULib/Pipit/README.md

 # Pipit

-Copyright © 2015-2025 Texas A&M University Libraries under the [MIT](LICENSE).
+Copyright © 2015-2025 Texas A&M University Libraries under the [MIT license](LICENSE).

 A basic PHP framework for web app development